FherStk/AutoCheck/docs/tutorials/developer.md

 Som complex connectors (like Postgres one) offers a set of overloaded methods to allow more flexibility with opperations; by design, custom type arguments can be used within complex connectors where some overloads will use those and some don't.
 In order to avoid extra complexity, a method that only uses string arguments must be provided and will be considered as the "advance one" allowing null strings, the other overloads will use custom type arguments and will internally call the advance one.
 A connector must allow as simple as possible interaction between the itself and whom is using it, so use overloading for avoid unneeded arguments or duplicated methods.

 ### Checkers
 A checker is a bridge between a connector and a script, so it uses the connector in order to validate CRUD operations returning the result in a way that a script can handle (always returns a list of errors, so an empty list means no errors).
-All the checkers must inherit from `Core.Checker` class and provide access to its connector and any helper or auxiliary method needed for checking items or actions.
+All the checkers must inherit from `Core.Checker` class and provide access to its connector and any helper or auxiliary method needed for checking items or actions; please, be aware that a checker cannot throw any exception, they must be catched and its message returned as part of the error list.

 ### Scripts
-A script is a set of calls to a checker (or checkers) or, to a lesser extent, to a connector (through the checker) in order to perform CRUD operations and validate its results.
+A script is a set of calls to a checker (or checkers) or, to a lesser extent, to a connector (through a checker) in order to perform CRUD operations and validate its results.
 All the scripts must inherit from `Core.Script` (or some variants like `Core.ScriptFiles` or `Core.ScriptDB`) class and provide access to its properties.
 Any script must be extremely readable and as simple as possible, so avoid complex opperations or avoidable variable definitions: readability over performance or maintanance.

 Simplified example:
 ```
 OpenQuestion("Question 1", "Index");
-    Checkers.Html index = new Checkers.Html(this.Path, "index.html");
+    var index = new Checkers.Html(this.Path, "index.html");
     index.Connector.ValidateHTML5AgainstW3C();

     OpenQuestion("Question 1.1", "Validating headers", 1);
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Checkers.Html.Operator.MIN));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h1", 1, Operator.LOWER));
-        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Checkers.Html.Operator.MAX));
+        EvalQuestion(index.CheckIfNodesMatchesAmount("//h2", 1, Operator.GREATER));
     CloseQuestion();

     OpenQuestion("Question 1.2", "Validating images", 2);